AJ-Wiese/AJ_Wiese/README.md

-# Hi 👋, I'm Debbie Johnson
+# Hi 👋, I'm AJ Wiese
 ## About Me

-- 🏦 I'm currently working for a state college in Nebraska teaching computer programming
+- 🏦 I'm currently studying Computer Information Systems with a focus in programming

-- 📚 I’m studing to complete my Python certifications
+- 📚 I’m hoping to become a solo dev after college

-- 🤔 I use daily .java, .cpp, .py, .sql
+- 🤔 I am currently on the Esports team

-- 👨🏻‍💻 Love programming and resolving problems
+- 👨🏻‍💻 I have previous coding experience

-- 🧠 I like to learn something new
+- 🧠 I like learning and talking...like alot

-- 📫 How to reach me **dejohns2@wsc.edu**
+- 📫 How to reach me **anwies02@wsc.edu**

-- 💬 Connect?
-Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**

-I have held numerous IT positions including software analyst and project management for world market leaders.
-I have a wide range of technology experience ranging from microcomputer support to programming in numerous languages utilizing a variety of databases and hardware platforms.

-### Education

-- MSOM, IT Management, Wayne State College, 2016

-- B.A., Computer Information Systems/Web Analyst, Wayne State College, 2014

-- A.A., Northeast Community College, 2014

-- AAS, Computer Programming, Northeast Community College, 1984
+I am a big advocate for socialization through video games.
+I have helped lots of classmates connect through the use of video games